 When the Sukhoi 22 entered service in Poland, the era of Glasnost and Perestroika – the harbinger of the end of the Cold War – was already blossoming.
 The first aircraft arrived on 28 August 1984, and a total of 110 aircraft would eventually be delivered, consisting of 90 Su-22M4 and 20 dual-seat Su-22UM3K.

-Jacek (rank and surname withheld for security reasons), an operational Su-22 pilot with the Siły Powietrzne or Polish Air Force, lists the regiments that initially operated the type: “The first unit that was equipped with these aircraft was the 6 Pułk Lotnictwa Myśliwsko-Bombowego (6 PLMB – 6th Fighter-Bomber Aviation Regiment), based at Piła.
+Jacek (rank and surname withheld for security reasons), a now former operational Su-22 pilot with the Siły Powietrzne or Polish Air Force, lists the regiments that initially operated the type: “The first unit that was equipped with these aircraft was the 6 Pułk Lotnictwa Myśliwsko-Bombowego (6 PLMB – 6th Fighter-Bomber Aviation Regiment), based at Piła.
 By the way, this regiment disbanded in 1998 and its aircraft were divided among the remaining regiments.
 Next were the 40 PLMB at Świdwin and the 7 Pułk Lotnictwa Bombowo-Rozpoznawczego (7 PLBR – 7th Bomber and Reconnaissance Aviation Regiment) at Powidz.
 The final unit to receive the type was the 8 PLMB, based at Mirosławiec.”

 In 1999, Poland joined NATO and the air force’s organization was restructured by adopting a squadron-based line-up that replaced the regiments.
 Squadron strength was enlarged to 16 aircraft, compared to 12 for the squadrons that fell under the former regiment structure.